 Canadian Council of Herbalist Associations (CCHA)

-Last year the CCHA completed the professional standards guidelines for herbal practitioners, which include the following:
+Early on, the CCHA created professional standards guidelines for herbal practitioners, which include the following:

 Code of Ethics

 Code of Practice

 Scope of Practice

 It is the responsibility of each member association to define and implement specific parameters for their association.
 This includes but is not exclusive to the requirements listed above.
 The standards guidance documents can be found on the professional member application page of this website.